denzhel/denzhel.github.io/_posts/2020-04-28-past-cisco.md

 ## Upgrade license level

-If you want various features such as Multicase, you need to upgrade the license level:
+If you want various features such as multicast, you need to upgrade the license level:

 ```
 license right-to-use activate ip-services all accepteula